Battle of Siddim

 Whether this event occurred in history has been disputed by scholars.
 According to Ronald Hendel, "The current consensus is that there is little or no historical memory of pre-Israelite events in Genesis."
+Regardless, it is the first occasion the Bible records following Noah's Flood where man's blood is spilled by his fellow man.

 Background

 The Book of Genesis explains that during the days of Lot, the vale of Siddim was a river valley where the Battle of Siddim occurred between four Mesopotamian armies and five cities of the Jordan plain.
 According to the biblical account, before the destruction of Sodom and Gomorrah, the Elamite King Chedorlaomer had subdued the tribes and cities surrounding the Jordan River plain.
 After 13 years, four kings of the cities of the Jordan plain revolted against Chedorlaomer's rule.
 In response, Chedorlaomer and three other kings started a campaign against King Bera of Sodom and four other allied kings.